vdespa/gitlab-ci-course-notes/docs/source/3-gitlab-ci-fundamentals.rst

 Gitlab CI Fundamentals
 **********************

-This section provides an overview of the most important features available in Gitlab CI.
+This section provides an overview of the most essential features available in Gitlab CI.

 Overview
 --------
-- we will go over the most important features in Gitlab
+- we will go over the most critical features in Gitlab
 - we will continue to improve the existing pipeline
     - execution speed
     - general Git workflow